Metrological/buildroot/README.md

 Buildroot
 =========

 This buildroot fork will produce a very light-weight and trimmed down toolchain, rootfs and kernel for the multiple targets, including the Raspberry Pi.
-Mainly focused on enabling full features WebKit ports.
+Mainly focused on enabling all HTML5 features WebKit in multiple ports.

 Dependencies
 ------------